integritymachines/peerreview/README.md

 ### Workflow B: Editorial Board Decision (`review.txt` -> `report.txt`)
 *Designed to simulate a full, definitive editorial evaluation of a submitted manuscript.*
 * **Process:** Feeds the Scorecard to a top-tier Managing Editor persona tasked with making a final publication call.
-* **Output:** Offers a definitive editorial decision (Accept, Reject, or Revise) along with a synthesized rationale, a formal editorial letter, and a simulated pushback correspondence with the author.
+* **Output:** Offers a definitive editorial decision (Accept, Revise with path to acceptance, Revise, Reject) along with a synthesized rationale, a formal editorial letter, and a simulated pushback correspondence with the author.

 ## Design Philosophy

 * **Pinpoint-accurate:** The workflows are engineered to extract specific, actionable critiques based on embedded academic literature, anchored in the submitted manuscript and the relevant literature, avoiding generic LLM summarization.
 * **Objective & Cordial:** Operates strictly on the merit of the text, maintaining a professional, senior-editorial tone free of bias.
 * **Extensible:** The evaluation checklists—currently covering Overarching Quality, Causal Inference, Macroeconomics, Micro/IO, Game Theory, and Methods—can be swapped out for other fields while keeping the core agent workflow intact.
 * **Modularizable:** The workflow can be run on a single LLM or distributed among multiple LLMs.
 Single-LLM runs will only simulate the division of tasks, so information bleeding cannot be fully ruled out.
-It is recommended to use to separate sessions for the creation of the scorecard (`review.txt`) and the ultimate verdict (`preview.txt` or `report.txt`).
+It is recommended to use separate sessions for the creation of the scorecard (`review.txt`) and the ultimate verdict (`preview.txt` or `report.txt`).
+This workflow can be harnessed in a multi-agent or multi-LLM environment.

 ## Disclaimer & Best Practices

 * These tools are designed to **augment, not replace, human expertise**.
 It is highly recommended that this process be run in conjunction with traditional freeform human review.
-Pinpoit accuracy should simplify the location of flags in the original text.
+Pinpoint accuracy should simplify the location of flags in the original text.
 * No warranties are offered or implied regarding the accuracy, validity, or publication outcomes resulting from these outputs.
 Ultimate responsibility for any editorial or submission decisions rests entirely with the human operator.